AI

 By Cameron Ball

-Spinning up a personal assistant for daily life, engineering work, and beyond.
+Spinning up a general-purpose personal assistant for daily life, engineering work, and beyond.

 In this article, I delineate every step I took when creating my own personal agent.
 My goals and requirements for this project were to…

-• Keep costs reasonably similar to ChatGPT/Claude’s $20/mo. subscription plan.
+• Keep costs as low as possible.
+Ideally, the same as or lower than ChatGPT/Claude’s $20/mo. subscription plan.

 • Be able to text my agent.
 More broadly, interact with my agent from any of my devices.